 at the same time, the action (\ref{70}) contains solutions with constant curvature and zero torsion, it also includes several other 2D gravity models \cite{3, 4, Fu} and this is of particular interest for investigations of the quantum structure of gravity.
 The Hamiltonian analysis of the model (\ref{70}) has been developed in \cite{14} and its canonical quantization in \cite{15}.
 On the other hand, we can find in the literature \cite{13a} that the model (\ref{70}) in the region $e=det (e^{I}_{\mu})\neq 0$ can be written as a gauge theory based on the quadratic extension of the Poincar\'e algebra and can be rewritten as

-The Hamiltonian analysis on the full phase space of the action (\ref{71}) has not been reported and the complete structure of the constraints it is unknown.
-As previously discussed, in some cases, to implement the Dirac algorithm is large and tedious task, hence, it is necessary to use alternative formulations that could give us a complete canonical description of the theory, in this sense, we will utilize the [FJ] symplectic formalism with the purpose of studying the action (\ref{71}) in \cite{16}.
+The Hamiltonian analysis on the full phase space of the action (\ref{71}) has not been reported, and the complete structure of the constraints is unknown.
+As previously discussed, in some cases, implementing the Dirac algorithm is large and tedious task, hence, it is necessary to use alternative formulations that could give us a complete canonical description of the theory.
+In this sense, we will utilize the JT symplectic formalism to study the action (\ref{71}) in forthcoming works \cite{16}.